dunchutt/DormAuc/README.md

-# Online Auction site to specifically designed for dormitories and hostels in universities
+# Online Auction site specifically designed for dormitories and hostels in universities

 ## Introduction